 I like making cauliflower fritters for brunch.
 They make a great substitute for hash browns or potatoes.
-I’ve made chicken fritters and I previously shared a recipe for cauliflower fritters last year.
+I’ve made chicken fritters and zucchini fritters and I previously shared a recipe for cauliflower fritters last year.
 However, I wanted to create a low carb and keto friendly version.

 These are a little trickier to cook without the all purpose flour.
 However, the cheese, eggs and a little bit of coconut flour, helped to keep these fritters from falling apart during cooking.

 These cheesy cauliflower fritters really hit the spot.
 They are soft and flavorful on the inside and crispy around the edges.

 - 1 cup shredded cheddar cheese